Master of Business Management

 Students can begin their studies in August.

-The eight courses listed in Group A and one of the courses listed in Group B are core and must be completed.
-The nine courses are all 15 points each, and must be completed to an overall B grade average in order for the student to move on to the capstone Research Project or Internship (worth 45 points).
+The eight courses listed in Group A and one of the courses listed in Group B must be completed.
+The nine courses are all 15 points each, and must be completed to an overall B grade average in order for the student to move on to the capstone Research Project or Internship in Group C (worth 45 points).